jagannathan-lab/jagannathan-lab.github.io/aboutus.md

 **We pay it forward.** I encourage everybody in the lab to engage in scientific communication with public and mentor URM scientists at the high-school and college level.
 If you believe that these activities are affecting your timely progress towards your professional goals, I am eager to work with you to get you back on track by helping you be more efficient with your time.

-I promise every member of the lab the following resources:
+I promise every member of the lab the following resources
 *	Equal access to my time (I will meet with you one-on-one for 30 minutes every week).
 You can schedule additional time as needed, but I expect you to take the initiative to make that happen.
 *	Transparent access to resources such as reagents, equipment and services.
 *	$1000 of fun monies to pursue an experiment you want to do outside the purview of lab vision